A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

+\begin{remark} Upon comparing the aforementioned strategies for agent capability acquisition, we can find that the fine-tuning method improves the agent capability by adjusting model parameters, which can incorporate a large amount of task-specific knowledge, but is only suitable for open-source LLMs.
+The method without fine-tuning usually enhances the agent capability based on delicate prompting strategies or mechanism engineering.
+They can be used for both open- and closed-source LLMs.
+However, due to the limitation of the input context window of LLMs, they cannot incorporate too much task information.
+In addition, the designing spaces of the prompts and mechanisms are extremely large, which makes it not easy to find optimal solutions. \end{remark}

-In the above sections, we summarize the previous work based on the agent construction strategies, where we focus on two aspects including the architecture design and parameter optimization.
-We present the correspondence between the previous work and our taxonomy in Table~\ref{construct}.
+In the above sections, we have detailed the construction of LLM-based agents, where we focus on two aspects including the architecture design and capability acquisition.
+We present the correspondence between existing work and the above taxonomy in Table~\ref{construct}.
+It should be noted that, for the sake of integrity, we have also incorporated several studies, which do not explicitly mention LLM-based agents but are highly related to this area.